boundless-xyz/boundless/docs/src/prover-manual/broker/local_devnet.md

    - To use Bento, export the `BENTO_API_URL` env var or use the `--bento-api-url` CLI flag.
      Also, refer to the [Running Bento](../bento/running_bento.md) guide.

-   The Broker needs to have funds deposited on the Boundless market contract to cover [lockin-stake][rfc-order-matching] on requests.
+   The Broker needs to have funds deposited on the Boundless market contract to cover [lockin-stake][id-rfc-order-matching] on requests.
    Setting the `--deposit-amount` flag below has the Broker deposit 10 ETH to the market upon startup.

    ```console